currents-dev/cypress-debugger/README.md

 Run the local server at http://localhost:3000/ and upload some files from `apps/web/dump` using the UI.

-### Notes
+## Notes

+To run tests with the Electron browser - run `ELECTRON_EXTRA_LAUNCH_ARGS="--remote-debugging-port=9222" npx cypress run`.
+Please refer to the [Electron documentation](https://www.electronjs.org/docs/latest/api/command-line-switches#--remote-debugging-portport) and the [Cypress documentation](https://docs.cypress.io/api/plugins/browser-launch-api#Modify-Electron-app-switches) for more information on how to properly configure this switch.

 A `har.json` file could be visualized with [this tool](https://toolbox.googleapps.com/apps/har_analyzer/)

-The [HAR generator](https://github.com/NeuraLegion/cypress-har-generator), currently, only supports Chrome family browsers.
-Please refer to [this](https://github.com/NeuraLegion/cypress-har-generator#generating-a-har-file) section in order to run cypress for other browsers.

 To obtain a result containing `browserLogs` run `npx cypress run --browser chrome --spec ./cypress/e2e/local.spec.js`